Skip to Content

 Result

-If the plug fails to spark, suspect a faulty armature (coil).
-A faulty control switch is possible and should ideally be eliminated before condemning the armature.
-However, switches don’t normally give a ton of trouble; armatures do.
+If the plug fails to spark, suspect a faulty coil/armature.
+A faulty control switch is possible and should ideally be eliminated before condemning the coil.
+However, switches don’t normally give a ton of trouble; coils do.

 Obviously, a test tool is required, and a helper would be nice; this process is very similar to testing without the test tool.